thinkshout/feeding-texas/_posts/2015-02-02-All-Aboard-The-Produce-Express.md

 This innovation is part of the food bank’s broader goal to ensure that healthy produce is more than 25% of its total distribution.
 According to Director of Operations Wendell Griffin, as of December WFAFB was “on track to distribute one million pounds of fresh fruits and vegetables” by year’s end.

-The Produce Express has not only made an impact on how the food bank collects and distributes food –it has also generated positive health outcomes for clients.
+The Produce Express has not only made an impact on how the food bank collects and distributes food – it has also generated positive health outcomes for clients.
 Rose Killian, a diabetic client of the food bank was recently told by her surprised doctor that her A1C levels had dropped by a full point.
 As a result, she would now find it easier to keep her diabetes in check.
 When asked what the difference was, Rose emphatically stated it was the produce distributed by the food bank.

 Rose is not the only one who appreciates these healthy changes.
 According to pantry director Aimee Brown, “I have young mothers that come in and they’re so thrilled to get apples and oranges and grapes… all of the things that we have for them because it’s things that they can’t buy.”